Respiratory muscle training and resting in COPD

 Since reduced inspiratory muscle strength is evident in patients with chronic obstructive pulmonary disease (COPD), considerable efforts have been made to define the role of respiratory muscle training in this setting.
 Theoretically, an increase in inspiratory muscle strength (and perhaps endurance) could result in improved respiratory muscle function.
 However, this may only be relevant when patients must handle inspiratory loads that are greater than baseline, such as during an acute exacerbation.

 Inspiratory muscle training improved the six minute walk distance and reduced dyspnea in a study that compared expiratory, inspiratory, and combined training .
+In a systematic review and meta-analysis (32 trials), inspiratory muscle training improved inspiratory muscle strength, endurance time, 6 or 12 minute walk distance, and also reduced dyspnea .
 On the other hand, a systematic review indicates that expiratory muscle training will improve expiratory muscle forces, but not the six minute walk distance or dyspnea in patients with COPD .
 More data are needed to clarify the possible role of expiratory muscle training on clinical outcomes.